-It is with the aim of providing a platform for all the voices from the fringes, the voices of the marginal and the suppressed in design discourse that we have opened this platform – initially as a blog.
-We welcome all of those who work silently and surely on the edges and outskirts of the discipline to join and contribute to conversations that question and critique the politics of design practice today, where we can discuss strategies and tactics through which to engage with more mainstream discourse, and where we can collectively postulate alternatives and reformulations of contemporary practice.
+It is with the aim of providing an outlet for voices from the fringes, the voices of the marginal and the suppressed in design discourse, that we have opened this platform.
+We welcome all of those who work silently and surely on the edges and outskirts of the discipline to join and contribute to conversations that question and critique the politics of design practice today, where we can discuss strategies and tactics through which to engage with more mainstream discourse, and where we can collectively experiment with alternatives and reformulations of contemporary practice.

-We encourage and seek decentralized dialogues, in which different voices can coexist in their difference rather than in an assimilated, consensual narrative.
+We encourage and seek decentralized dialogues, in which different voices can coexist in their difference rather than in an assimilated narrative.
 In this platform we welcome:

-- New curatorial practices of designerly knowledge, that seek to challenge and disrupt colonial understandings in the field; that is, trying to propose, develop, and understand how designs for decolonisation might be presented, discussed, published, disseminated, and so on;
+- New curatorial practices of designerly knowledge, that seek to challenge and disrupt colonial understandings in the field and develop knowledge and understanding of how designs for decolonisation might be presented, discussed, published, disseminated, and so on;

-- Reviews, interviews, debates, podcasts and other forms of discussion and debate beyond the confines of academic language; other formats that can (or should) be understood as academic knowledge such as visual essays or audio papers are also welcome.
-This list is not comprehensive;
+- Reviews, interviews, debates, podcasts and other forms of discussion and debate beyond the confines of academic language.
+We also invite formats that are generally devalued within academic contexts such as visual essays, audio papers, performance works, etc.

 - Possibilities for the dissemination of critical thinking in design well beyond the canons of the discipline (e.g. design studies and/as epistemic disobedience);

-- Critical pieces written originally in languages other than English; as well as potential translators in and to languages other than English.
+- Critical pieces written originally in languages other than English; as well as potential translations into languages other than English;

 - Critical pieces written by researchers, practitioners, independent scholars, and students in the process of completing their degrees and/or who feel they are marginalised or poorly supported by academic institutions.
 In other words, we welcome incomplete ideas, work-in-progress, and other forms of dealing with the questions above outlined, thus amplifying discourses outside the remit of institutes, which may or may not be projects enfolded in academic work.

-Moreover, we seek to connect with already existing endeavors within and beyond the design field for a decolonization of not only academia, but all professional practices and pedagogies, in order to connect and foster exchanges of knowledge that speak from, cross, and remain in the borderlands of design and coloniality.
+Moreover, we seek to connect with already existing endeavors within and beyond the design field for a decolonisation of not only academia, but all professional practices and pedagogies, to connect and foster exchanges of knowledge that speak from, cross, and remain in the borderlands of design and coloniality.
 Through this platform, and in collaboration with like minded others, we hope that we can make a substantial commitment to contributing to the continued existence, vitality and diversity of human presence on this planet.